 Take in a Show: During the Georgia Mountain Festival, we listened to several acts at the Anderson Music Hall.
 We heard Dailey & Vincent who were quite funny and The Band Kelley whose youngest member was about my son’s age.

-I would describe as traditional old school country where songs are about family, faith and lots of fiddles.
+I would describe them as traditional old school country where songs are about family, faith and lots of fiddles.
 Sitting in our church pews, I felt like I was being treated to a concert at the Grand Ole Opry.
 My 12 year-old asked to go back for the evening show.
 We’re more of a classic rock with Southern influences family, so it made me happy to see him appreciating a new kind of music.

 If you aren’t in Hiawassee, Ga. during the Festival, check out the Georgia Mountain Fair Grounds website, they host acts in the Anderson Music Hall year round.